-CSC 440 Azure Application Development (3)
+CSC 440 Advanced Application Development in C# (3)

-A practical introduction to the Microsoft's cloud computing technologies.
-The course includes practical techniques for coding, testing and deploying Visual Studio and Microsoft Azure to Azure itself and the SQL Azure storage services.
+This course builds on students C# skills by focusing on advanced features of the C# language and includes practical techniques for coding, testing, and deploying solutions in Visual Studio and Microsoft Azure.
 Pre or Co-requisite: CSC 205.
 A minimum grade of C- is required for all prerequisites.